wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 ##### Code: 400

 The 400 response indicates the transaction was rejected by the resource provider and the client or SDK should proceed forward with the transaction as-is.
 This could occur for any reason, including that the account performing the transaction has sufficient resources of their own or the account has exceeded its usage quote.
-The `message` field on the response should explain the rationale.
+The `message` field on the response should explain the rationale for the rejection.

 ```json
 {